 For the fourth consecutive year, the University of New Haven is featured in The Princeton Review’s annual guidebook of the country’s best colleges and universities that serves as a go-to resource for students, families, and high school guidance counselors.
-It is the sixth year in a row The Princeton Review has included the University in its annual print and online ratings of the nation’s top colleges and universities.

 "The University of New Haven is continually striving to redefine and excel at being an institution of higher learning in the 21st century,” says President Steven H. Kaplan.
 "It is gratifying that The Princeton Review has again recognized the University’s ability to create new and innovative learning opportunities that are preparing our students to become leaders in the careers of the future.”

 Students said professors are "down to earth” and that they believe "their main purpose is to help us be ready for our future and to prepare us to become leaders.”
 Classmates, students said, "know what it is they want and they are going for it.”

 “The University of New Haven is continually striving to redefine and excel at being an institution of higher learning in the 21st century.”
 President Steven H. Kaplan

 In addition, students said the University has a "refreshingly diverse campus” and that "everyone is friendly and has a positive and welcoming attitude” toward everyone else.
 The survey also said students are "happy” and that the recreation facilities and library are "great.”

 Only about 13 percent of the 3,000 four-year colleges in the United States are profiled in the book, which is one of The Princeton Review’s most popular publications.
 The company chooses the colleges for the book based on data it annually collects from administrators at hundreds of colleges about their institutions’ academic offerings.
 The Princeton Review also considers data it gathers from its surveys of college students who rate and report on various aspects of their campus and community experiences for this project.